Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 content-type: how-to
 ---

-This guide shows you how to build a developer focused {{site.base_gateway}} deployment on Kubernetes with Helm.
+This guide shows you how to build a {{site.base_gateway}} deployment on Kubernetes with Helm.

-Two options are provided for depoloying to local developerment environments which are tested to work on [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/) and [Kind Kubernetes](https://kind.sigs.k8s.io/).
+Two options are provided for deploying to local development environments which are tested to work on [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/) and [Kind Kubernetes](https://kind.sigs.k8s.io/).
 A third and more involved guide is also included which should help you deploy this implementation to a public cloud hosted kubernetes as well.

 If deployed locally, Kong services will be published to localhost at the domain name `https://kong.127-0-0-1.nip.io`.
-The [nip.io](https://nip.io) service is used to automatically resolve this domain to localhost.
+The [nip.io](https://nip.io) service is used to automatically resolve this domain to the localhost address.

 ## Choose one of the following 3 tabs to get started.